Weizhi-Du/duxchange/README.md

-# Stock Market Prediction Using LSTM
+# Duxchange - A Stock Price Predictor

-This project predicts stock prices using a Long Short-Term Memory (LSTM) neural network.
+This repository serves as my submission to the WUCG Hackathon at WashU.
+It's a project that predicts stock prices using a Long Short-Term Memory (LSTM) neural network.

+## Team Members

+**Weizhi Du**
+- Sophomore
+- Computer Science & Financial Engineering
+- It's all on me.
+I did all the work :)

 ## Features

 - Fetches historical stock data using Yahoo Finance API.
 - Preprocesses data for training.
-- Trains an LSTM model for prediction.
+- Trains an LSTM model, a recurrent neural network (RNN), for prediction.
 - Visualizes actual vs. predicted stock prices.

 ## Installation